andrelevi/PythonImageProcessingScripts/README.md

 # PythonImageProcessingScripts

-A set of image utils geared towards game development and handling of various PBR texture types.
+A set of image utils geared towards game development and handling of various PBR texture types.\

-## Python Version

 Last tested with `Python 3.11` on Windows.